 After trying to make the leap professionally following the 2016-17 season, Seton Hall men’s soccer midfielder Andres Arcila is back for one final season in South Orange.

-When Arcila made his decision to return, it was not announced in a tweet that evoked hundreds of likes and retweets.
+When Arcila made his decision to return, it was not announced in a tweet that evoked hundreds of likes and retweets, like another returning senior athlete.
 Instead, it was a text to his head coach of three years, Gerson Echeverry, which made clear his intention: “What are the options,” it read.

 In his second season, Arcila was ready to see what professional interest existed.
 Thanks to his persistence in the classroom, which involved taking a full slate of summer classes for back-to-back years, Arcila was prepared to graduate by the end of the spring.